-She is particularly interested in the durability of a community: city planning and green buildings, creating new objects from old trash, history of the Pacific Northwest, and ways that natural design leads by example.
-She is curious about new scientific breakthroughs and how technology will shape the future of marketing and communication.
-Louisa believes that music, art and culture are equally necessary and inspiring, especially on a local community level.
+I’m curious about new scientific breakthroughs and how technology will shape the future of marketing and communication.
+I believe that music, art and culture are equally necessary and inspiring, especially on a local community level.

-Louisa has BA in English and Journalism from Clark University, a Technical Writing certification from Bellevue College, and currently works as the Development Communications Coordinator at The Museum of Flight in Seattle.
-You can learn more on her LinkedIn profile.
+I earned a BA in English and Journalism from Clark University (2010) and a Technical Writing certification from Bellevue College (2015), and I continue to take professional development courses.
+I currently work at The Museum of Flight in Seattle as the Development Communications Coordinator.

 You can learn more on my LinkedIn profile.